Nikon D3400 vs Panasonic LX100

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D3400 and Panasonic Lumix DMC-LX100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the LX100 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3400 does not offer wifi capability.
+In contrast, the D3400 does not provide wifi capability.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D3400 or the Panasonic LX100 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.